 On June 30, 2022, the Company executed the definitive agreements (the "Purchase Agreements") with arm's length accredited institutional investors (the "Investors") for \$14,025,000 in debentures with a 10% original issue discount for gross proceeds of \$12,750,000 ("First Tranche Debentures").
 The First Tranche Debentures were convertible into common shares at \$111.00 per share.
 In addition, the Investors received 82,129 warrants at a strike price of \$122.10, which expire on December 31, 2025 (the "First Tranche Warrants").
 The First Tranche Warrants and First Tranche Debentures each have down round provisions whereby the conversion and strike prices will be adjusted downward if the Company issues equity instruments at lower prices.
-The First Tranche Warrants strike price of the issued equity instruments.
+The First Tranche Warrants strike price and the First Tranche Debenture conversion price will be adjusted down to the effective conversion price of the issued equity instruments.
 The transaction costs incurred in relation to first tranche were \$1,634,894.
 The Debentures are senior to all other indebtedness or claims in right of payment, other than indebtedness secured by purchase money security interested.